Diabetes and High Blood Pressure

 Here are some easy tips to help reduce your blood pressure:

-- Lose weight or take steps to prevent weight gain.
+- If overweight, lose weight or take steps to prevent weight gain

-- Ask your healthcare provider about medications to help reduce high blood pressure.
-Samples of these types of medications include ACE inhibitors, ARBs, beta blockers, calcium channel blockers, and diuretics.
+- Ask your health care provider about medications to help reduce high blood pressure.
+Samples of these types of medications include ACE inhibitors, Angiotensin II receptor blockers (ARBs), beta blockers, calcium channel blockers, and diuretics.

 To learn more about the link between high blood pressure and diabetes, visit KnowDiabetesbyHeart.org.